 Who gets to decide what is worth conserving or saving?

 Depends.
 If you come from a position of strength, you’re in the driving seat.
 You need to be strong-willed or lose the building.
 There’s no compromise.
-Working with Cheong Fatt Tze Mansion, I need to know what needs to be done, vice versa.
+Working with Cheong Fatt Tze Mansion, I need to know what needs to be done.
 If you’ve been following my logic, I have built up a reputation.
 In my arsenal, I have the ability to be a good problem solver.
 People look to me for guidance.
-Together with that, I think I’ve realised very early on that in the area of conservation, to take the role of the leader.
+Together with that, I think I’ve realised very early on in the area of conservation to take the role of the leader.

 How has conservation changed the way you are?

-Personality wise; from being a very shy and introverted person, I have to force myself to be more outgoing, determined and firm as a leader.
-I realised if you don’t offer that ‘look’, how could you make a stand for conservation?
+Personality wise, from being a very shy and introverted person, I have to force myself to be more outgoing, determined and firm as a leader.
+I realised if one doesn’t offer that ‘look’, how could one make a stand for conservation?
 I have to adapt to be that person to stand in front of a crowd of 2,000 and fight for the rights of conservation.

-You are an invited speaker around Asia and also lectures in Hong Kong.
+You are an invited speaker around Asia and also lecture in Hong Kong.
 How are your point-of-views different from others?

 Which building gave you the biggest headache?

-I cannot remember… (chuckles)… is it intellectual or contractual headaches?
-Looking back, none actually did.
-When you’re faced with the challenge of a problem, and you already have within your arsenal a problem-solving methodology, you no longer be afraid.
-The experiences trained me to be a problem solver.
+I cannot remember (chuckles).
+Is it intellectual or contractual headache?
+Looking back, none actually.
+When you’re faced with the challenge of a problem, and you already have within your arsenal a problem-solving methodology, you are no longer afraid.
+The experience trained me to be a problem solver.